-If you want to use LinkedIn to generate more business leads and find better business opportunities, there is one thing you should consider first — LinkedIn endorsements.
+If you want to use your LinkedIn profile to generate more business leads and find better business opportunities, there is one thing you should consider first—LinkedIn endorsements.

 How LinkedIn Benefits Your Social Media Strategy

-However, you have full control over your endorsements.
+However, you have full control over your LinkedIn endorsements.
 You can even decide if you want to have this LinkedIn feature at all.
+All you have to do is go to your endorsement settings and make the appropriate changes.

 Moreover, you can also pick and choose which endorsements appear on your profile.